Top row: Mitch Hartley, Kirsten Luke, and Craig Faulhaber Bottom row: Deb Reynolds, Mo Correll, and Aimee Weldon

 Debra_Reynolds@fws.gov

-Debra Reynolds has been with the Joint Venture since 2005 and is based in Hadley, Massachusetts at the USFWS Northeast Regional Office.
+Debra Reynolds has been with the Joint Venture since 2005, based in Hadley, Massachusetts at the USFWS Northeast Regional Office, and is now working as a contractor.
 She works to ensure that communication and outreach are integrated into biological planning and supports the staff and partnerships’ biological priorities.
 She is responsible for all aspects of the communication program including coordinating with biologists to write compelling stories and developing a full suite of materials including brochures, fact sheets, exhibits, web, blog, or other social media products.

-Debra serves on several regional and national communication teams and is the lead communication specialist for the Atlantic Flyway Shorebird Initiative and is the lead designer for several national products including the Partner in Flight 2016 Landbird Conservation Plan.
+Debra serves on several regional and national teams and is the lead communication specialist and designer for the Atlantic Flyway Shorebird Initiative and several other Joint Ventures and working groups.